MerakitCode/.github/profile/README.md

 </div>
 <br>
 <div align="left">
 <p>Welcome to the MerakitCode's organization page.
-This year we plan to build an open source academic system and make it available to schools, colleges or universities in Indonesia.</p>
+This year we plan to build an open source education system and make it available to schools, colleges or universities in Indonesia.</p>
 <p>If you have any requests or would like to give us feedback, please feel free to email us.</p>
 </div>